Byndyusoft/byndyusoft-architecture-testing/docs/aac-conventions.md

 ## Explicit boundaries of the system

 To explicitly indicate the boundaries of the designed system, all external systems are marked with a tag `ExternalSystem`.
-This makes it easy to recognize the designed system  on the diagram both visually and through automatic analysis.
+This makes it easy to recognize the designed system on the diagram visually and during automatic validation of architecture implementation.

 ### Example